Why Do We Have Wisdom Teeth?

-Some of our patients in North Pekin come to us expressing pain or discomfort associated with just one of their wisdom teeth.
+Some of our patients come to us expressing pain or discomfort associated with just one of their wisdom teeth.
 As such, these patients wonder whether it is necessary to have all of their wisdom teeth taken out at once.
 Even if it is not necessary, our doctors recommended this approach just the same.

 The reason for this is simple.
 If you have all of your wisdom teeth removed at once, then you only need to have one surgery.
 If you only have one removed, you run the risk of developing additional wisdom teeth problems later, requiring another surgery.
 By having all of your wisdom teeth removed at once, you can cut down on the cost, inconvenience, and recovery time required.

 What to Expect from Wisdom Teeth Removal

-The best way to learn about the wisdom teeth removal process, and to ask any specific questions you may have, is to meet with our doctors in North Pekin, IL.
+The best way to learn about the wisdom teeth removal process, and to ask any specific questions you may have, is to meet with our doctors.
 Here is some more generalized guidance about what wisdom teeth removal entails.

 Preparing for the Procedure

 Wisdom tooth removal is almost always performed as an outpatient procedure.
 Because anesthesia is used, it is necessary for you to have someone available to drive you home once the procedure is over.
 Additionally, it is advised that you have any pain medication prescriptions filled in advance so that you can simply head home to rest and recover once the procedure is over.

 During the Procedure

 Depending on the expected complexity of the wisdom tooth extraction, our doctors may use one of three different kinds of anesthesia: Local anesthesia, sedation anesthesia, or general anesthesia.